bcgov/digital-talent/apps/www/src/app/(public pages)/hiring-managers/(pages)/cross-ministry-hiring-pilot.md

 - User Experience Designer (IS 24-27)

-- Users Experience Researcher (AO 24-27)
+- User Experience Researcher (AO 24-27)

 CMHP only hires for full-time permanent positions at this time.